 If the API is provided as a server-to-server one, there will be no access to the end user's IP address.
-However, it makes sense to require partners to propagate the IP address (for example, in a form of the X-Forwarder-For header) - among other things, to help partners fight fraud and unintended usage of the API.
+However, it makes sense to require partners to propagate the IP address (for example, in a form of the X-Forwarded-For header) - among other things, to help partners fight fraud and unintended usage of the API.

 Until recently, IP addresses were also a convenient statistics indicator because it was quite expensive to get a large pool of unique addresses.
-However, with ipv6 advancement this restriction is no longer actual; ipv6 rather put the light on the fact that you can't just count unique addresses - the aggregates are to be tracked: the cumulative number of requests by networks, e.g. the hierarchical calculations (the number of /8, /16, /24, etc. networks) the cumulative statistics by autonomous networks (AS); the API requests through known public proxies and TOR network.
+However, with ipv6 advancement this restriction is no longer actual; ipv6 rather put the light on the fact that you can't just count unique addresses - the aggregates are to be tracked:

+- o the cumulative number of requests by networks, e.g. the hierarchical calculations (the number of /8, /16, /24, etc. networks) - the cumulative statistics by autonomous networks (AS); - the API requests through known public proxies and TOR network.

-An abnormal number of requests in one network might be evidence of the API being actively used inside some corporative environment (or in this region NATs are widespread).
+An abnormal number of requests in one network might be evidence of the API being actively used inside some corporative environment (or NATs being widespread in the region).

 2. Additional means of tracking are users' unique identifiers, most notably cookies.
-However, most recently this method of gathering data is under attack from several sides: browser makers restrict third-party cookies, users are employing anti-tracker software, and lawmakers started to roll out legal requirements against data collection.
+However, most recently this method of gathering data got attacked from several directions: browser makers restrict third-party cookies, users are employing anti-tracker software, and lawmakers started to roll out legal requirements against data collection.
 In the current situation, it's much easier to drop cookie usage than to be compliant with all the regulations.